Information for new arrivals

 Many visitors wish to bring and use their own laptop.
 Your host should have asked you before your arrival whether you were going to do this or not.

-If not, then your host should have arranged for a machine to be made available for you, and also whether you wanted to use Windows or some version of Linux (we only have limited support for Macs).
+If not, then your host should have arranged for a machine to be made available for you, and also whether you wanted to use Windows or some version of Linux.
 If we are providing the machine then you will need a lab account.
 If you are providing your own laptop then you may not need a lab account, depending on what you wish to do.
 Again, a machine and/or an account can all be arranged in advance – if it has not then it may take us a day or so to get sorted out.

 Your own laptop

-If you have bought your own wireless-capable laptop then you may be able to use our visitor wireless service, ask the Systems Staff for connection details.
+In addition there is an open access wireless network.
 This is mainly intended for short sessions e.g. to check email.
 It isn't suitable for longer-term visitors so we will need to be asked to set up a network connection.
-We do not allow visitors access to our main wireless service.

 - a floorbox connection needs to be set up.
 We use Structured Wiring, so you can't do this yourself.
 It can be done in advance if Systems Staff are told where you are going to be sitting.